undergrad-partner-school

 Admissions

-According to the most recent data, this school uses standardized test scores for admission and it admitted 9,362 in 2024.
-New Jersey Institute of Technology has an official test-optional admission policy but takes into consideration standardized test scores in cases when they are submitted by the student.
-Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is moderately difficult to get into.
+According to the most recent information reported, this school uses standardized test scores for admission and it admitted 10,156 in 2025.
+New Jersey Institute of Technology has an official test-optional admission policy but considers standardized test scores if the applicant decides to submit them.
+As far as admission difficulty is considered, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores

-The average ACT score for all the accepted students in 2024 was 27 and the average GPA was 3.69.
+The ACT composite average score for all the accepted students in 2025 was 31 while the average GPA was 3.73.
 That means that you need a GPA that's above average in order to get into New Jersey Institute of Technology; the same goes for your ACT score.

 Average Test Scores